Dishes With Dad

 1. Preheat a large skillet over medium-high heat and add 1 Tablespoon of olive oil.

 2. Season the beef with salt and pepper and add to the pan when the oil just begins to smoke.
-It is important to not crowd the pan, so work in batches if needed.
+It is important not to crowd the pan, so work in batches if needed.

 3. Allow the meat to cook undisturbed for about 1 minute until well browned, then flip.
 Continue cooking and rotating for around 3 minutes, until the meat is well browned on all sides.